brewchetta/phase-3-mock-challenge-kaiju-attack/README.md

 - `City#full_reports`
   - returns an array of strings where every string is the `full_report` for each `MonsterAttack` for that city

 - `City#average_severity`
   - returns the average severity level for all monster attacks
-- `City#most_requent_kaiju`
-  - returns the kaiju that has attacked the city most often